knuthaug/blog.knuthaugen.no/web/_posts/2024-12-22-its-time-to-speculate.md

 tags: []
 ---

-After my colleague Ingvild made me aware of the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) I have been quite obsessed with learning more about it, testing it out and see how it feels to use in actual code.
+After my colleague Ingvild made me aware of the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) I got really interested in learning more about it, testing it out and see how it feels to use in actual code.
 The ability to specify rules about how and when to prefetch or even prerender future navigations on a website or in an app is very powerful.
 But as always, with [great power comes great responsibility](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility).

 <h3><a name="rules">Speculation Rules API</a></h3>